 In the category of cheap Hybrids, I also really recommend the Canon EOS M50 M2 which has a great quality/price ratio with its APS-C sensor, a screen that can be turned 180 degrees (perfect for filming or photographing) and that films in 4k.
 An excellent choice for aspiring bloggers/vloggers who also don’t want to break the bank

-If you have a little more budget (800€ – 1100€), there is no lack of options in 2023!
-The market has changed dramatically in this price range in recent months.
-The Fujifilm X-T30 II has an incredible price/performance ratio and is really perfect to get into photography more seriously (especially since the 18-55 F2.8-4 kit lens from Fuji is great!).
-If you are ready to spend an extra 100$, you can afford the beautiful Fujifilm X-S10 which also has in body stabilization!
+If you’ve got a bit more budget (800€ – 1100€), there’s no shortage of options in 2024!
+The market has changed considerably in this price range in recent months.
+The Fujifilm X-T30 II offers unbelievable value for money, and is perfect for getting serious about photography (especially as Fuji’s 18-55 F2.8-4 kit lens is top quality).

 If you want to try a Full Frame sensor, you have to keep in mind that the lenses for this format are bigger and that your gear will be heavier (but still lighter than a Full Frame DSLR).
 But the image quality will be top notch, believe me!
 I chose this sensor format (I bought a Sony A7ii in 2016 and a Sony A7iii in 2020) and I don’t regret it for a second.
 If you want to know why I chose this camera format, you can read these few paragraphs.
 And if you want to see some photos taken with the Sony A7II and A7iii, feel free to check out our Instagram or our photo galleries.